imitko/openlink-personal-assistant/README.md

      - optionally can execute `sql/func.sql` to define PL call back for OAI Chat
      - go to https://host/chat/ to open client interface

-   **IMPORTANT**:  The application is designed & implemented to use OAuth2 for authentication & authorisation, thus **CAN NOT** use HTTP insecure host, therefore must define virtual directories (vd.sql) on secure listener.
+   **IMPORTANT**:  The application is designed & implemented to use OAuth2 for authentication & authorization, thus **CAN NOT** use HTTP insecure host, therefore must define virtual directories (vd.sql) on secure listener.